The Best Swiss Chocolates You Must Try

 Du Rhone Chocolatier is a Swiss chocolate company that offers classes on how to make their chocolate.
 In addition, they have a variety of flavors to choose from, including dark, milk, and white chocolate.

 Du Rhone Chocolatier also offers a chocolate tasting workshop.
 It is a very interesting and informative workshop where visitors are shown around the chocolate making area and the history of Du Rhone.
-I will recommend trying particularly three famous chocolates, each of which is award-winning chocolate – Coline, praline Imperial and Mocca Glace.
+I recommend trying three famous chocolates, each of which is award-winning chocolate – Coline, praline Imperial and Mocca Glace.
 The last one is made to a recipe kept secret for more than a century.

 Thats A Wrap For Our Favorite Chocolate Shops in Switzerland